huaminghuangtw/Evergreen-Notes/Permanent-Notes/Information Overwhelm.md

 # Solutions

 * Just-In-Case information → Just-In-Time information
-	* It's not enough to use information for “something” — it needs to be immediate and important.
-If “no” on either count, don't consume it.
+	* It’s not enough to use information for “something” — it needs to be immediate and important.
+If “no” on either count, don’t consume it.
 [Information is useless if it is not applied to something important](cultivate-a-strong-bias-towards-action.md) or if you will forget it before you have a chance to apply it.
 * Reactive → Proactive
 	* Develop the habit of asking yourself, “_Will I definitely use this information for something immediate and important?_” before consuming any content
 * Fast, excessive consumption → Slow, gradual engagement